 With that said, there are a few things to consider when shooting with your smartphone:

-- Wipe off your camera lense.
+Wipe off your camera lens.
 This is true no matter what you’re using to shoot, but especially so when you’re using a cellphone.
 Because we manhandle our phones all day, the lenses tend to get smudged.
-These smudges can distort your image, make it look foggy, or just decrease the quality overall.
+These smudges can distort your images and make them look foggy.

-- Tap on your subject when taking the picture.
+Tap on your subject when taking the picture.
 Once you’ve framed your picture, before you hit the shutter button, tap on the subject of your photo.
-This lets your phone know where to prioritize the focus, and will help your image come out sharp.
+This lets your phone know where to prioritize the focus, and will ensure a sharper photo.

-- Be wary of the lighting.
+Improve your lighting.
 Lighting can make or break a picture, whether you’re using a cellphone or an expensive DSLR.
 Shoot your images using natural light if you want to shoot on a budget, or you can invest in a ring light or kit lighting set.
-(Consider setting up a DIY photo and video studio!)
+(Consider setting up a home video recording studio).

-- Utilize negative space.
-When I was learning how to take photos, my biggest mistake was making every picture a close up.
-That oftentimes results in a very tight, claustrophobic feeling photo that’s hard to look at.
+Utilize negative space.
+When learning how to take Instagram photos of yourself, most people’s biggest mistake is making every picture a close up.
+That often results in a very tight, claustrophobic feeling photo that’s hard to look at.
 By adding empty, negative space around your subject you’ll actually demand more attention to the object or person you’re photographing.

 Cell phone editing apps